ChuhaBilli/BookStoreAPIAutomation/README.md

 ## **About framework/Implementation:**
 Framework is developed using Java language, cucumber tool is added to enable gherkins based test scripts.
 For Interacting with endpoints rest assured is used.
-Tests for all major functionalities with assertions added at various steps for verification of the book store APIs implemented.
+Tests for all major functionalities with assertions added at various steps for verification of the book store APIs.
-Framework is integrated with JUnit runner and designed in a scalable with a re-usable REST interface layer.
+Framework is integrated with JUnit runner and designed in a scalable manner with a re-usable REST interface layer.

 ## **Current Status and Furture Scope:**
 1. Currently Feature file has examples of sending the dynamic request using pojos and validate response json body.